-lentor Name: Apprentice Name:
+Mentor Name: Apprentice Name:

-Date: Report #: □1 □2 □3
+Date: Report #: □1 □2 □3 □4 □5 □6

-Quarterly Log This is a summary log.
-Please also keep a detailed journal of all your men tor-apprentice activities
+50-Hour Log This is a summary log.
+Please also keep a d etailed journal of all yo our mer ntor-app orentic e activit ies.

-Date(s): # of hours
+Date(s): # of hou

-Month 1 Topics & Activities:
+Week 1 & 2 Activities/Topics Covered:

 Comments:

-Date(s): # of hours
+Date(s): # of hou rs

-Month 2 Topics & Activities:
+Week 3 & 4 Activities/Topics Covered:

 Comments:

-Date(s): # of hours
+Date(s): # of hou rs

-Month 3 Topics & Activities:

-Commonto
+Week 5 & 6 Activities/Topics Covered:

 Comments:

+Date(s): # of hou rs

+Week 7 & 8 Activities/Topics Covered:

+Comments:

+Date(s) (if applicable): # of hou rs

+Week 9 & 10 Activities/Topics Covered

+Comments:

-Total # of hours for this report ·
+Total # of hours for this report

 Team Self-Evaluation Summarize the highlights and accomplishments of your time together.
 How did these hours go?
 (Productive, quiet, intense, boring, frustrating, etc.) Did you spend extra time outside your MAP schedule on studying or learning the language?
 If so, what did you do and approximately how many hours per week did you spend on it?
 Did you participate in any other community language programs?
 Please list the activities and describe your participation.
 How have you shared language you have learned with anyone else?
-(For example, teaching your family members, language circle, posting on social media, etc.) What are your goals for the next quarter (or half)?
+(For example, teaching your family members, language circle, posting on social media, etc.) What are your goals for the next 50 hours?